-Height: 1 foot, 3 inches to 2 feet, 2 inches tall at the shoulder
+Height:10 to 26 inches tall at the shoulder

 The Schnoodle is cheerful and intelligent.
 Described as "forever happy," this designer dog's favorite joys in life are playing and hanging out with his family.
 Bred to be a companion dog, he's proven that he can do well in agility and as a therapy dog.
 He makes a terrific jogging companion and his love of activity can get you off the couch.
 He will fill your life and lap with love and laughter.